The Biomolecular Design of the Eye

 Fig 7 Comparison of the appearance of Cleopatra butterflies from a human perspective, who are unable to see UV light, and from the perspective of UV-seeing animal species.
 Illustrated by Anupam Katkar.
 [Adapted from McFadden, 2020]

-All in all, it is clear that without retinal photoreception, the vision-equipped organisms of the animal kingdom would be unable to use surrounding light to their advantage.
+All in all, it is clear that without retinal photoreception, the vision-equipped of the animal kingdom would be unable to use surrounding light to their advantage.
 However, you are probably wondering: how does light even get to the retina uninterrupted?
 As it was mentioned in the introduction, it first must pass through the lens, which has as a primary function to properly direct light onto the retina.
 Consequently, it is crucial to discuss how the biological design of the lens allows it to complete its role with incredible efficiency.

 The Anatomy and Architecture of the Ocular Lens